angular-fullstack/generator-angular-fullstack/readme.md

 A project can mix CoffeScript and JavaScript files.

 ### Minification Safe
 By default, generators produce unannotated code.
 Without annotations, AngularJS's DI system will break when minified.
-Typically, these annotations the make minification safe are added automatically at build-time, after application files are concatenated, but before they are minified.
+Typically, these annotations that make minification safe are added automatically at build-time, after application files are concatenated, but before they are minified.
 By providing the `--minsafe` option, the code generated will out-of-the-box be ready for minification.
 The trade-off is between amount of boilerplate, and build process complexity.

 #### Example
 ```bash